National Electrical Code Articles and Information |

 for fire ladder equipment and other emergency apparatus.
 Sometimes, simply locating the overhead conductors at the same height but 15 feet to the east (or wherever) reduces danger by orders of magnitude.
 Can you route to the backside of the building and avoid the (for example, walkway) altogether?
 Meeting clearance requirements doesn't ensure nobody will get electrocuted.
 Use a combination of measures, wherever possible.

-- 225.19 gives the clearances from buildings (1000V or less) —the comments we
+- 225.19 gives the clearances from buildings (1000V or less) —the comments I

 gave for 225.18 also apply here.

-- 225.34 addresses the grouping of disconnects.
-You can have a
+- You can have a

 must group all of them (except a fire pump disconnect, which has

-inadequately comply with.
-You must have a circuit directory or
+- You must have a circuit directory or

-plaque (with some exceptions noted) to identify the circuits.
-The
+plaque (with some exceptions noted) to identify the circuits [225.37].
+This is an issue most installers routinely ignore or

 intent here is not to have vague text, but to clearly identify the